-Accessment of notiont prior to administration Competent Incompetent Assessment of patient prior to administration No % No % 1) Ensures a recent history and physical examination has been completed by physician/NP prior to initiating therapy (as required by protocol and or change in status).
-39 97.5 1 2.5 2) Completes current nursing patient assessment prior to administration and reports any new or concerning findings.
-31 77.5 9 22.5 3) Confirms results of required blood work, tests, and imaging.
-Ensures physician(s) are aware of results.
-17 42.5 23 57.5 4) Assesses past history of side effects including hypersensitivities and allergy profile, as well as their management.
-30 75.0 10 25.0
+Assessment of patient prior to administration Competent Incompetent % No % Ensures a recent history and physical examination has been comp physician/NP prior to initiating therapy (as required by protocol a change in status).
+97.5 1 2.5 2) Completes current nursing patient assessment prior to administrat reports any new or concerning findings. ion and 31 77.5 9 22.5 3) Confirms results of required blood work, tests, and imaging.
+Ensuphysician(s) are aware of results. ires 17 42.5 23 57.5 4) Assesses past history of side effects including hypersensitivities a allergy profile, as well as their management. and 30 75.0 10 25.0